antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 </Project>
 ```

-We are making several important changes to .NET TFMs for .NET 5.0, to simplify using them, reduce concepts, and to make it easier to support more operating systems.
+We are making several important changes to .NET TFMs for .NET 5.0, to simplify using them, reduce concepts, and to make it easier to expose operating-system-specific APIs.
 Here is a quick summary:

 * `net5.0` is the new Target Framework Moniker (TFM) for .NET 5.0.
 * `net5.0` can consume `netcoreapp*` and `netstandard*` dependencies.